ibeepboop/100-days-of-code/r1-log.md

 ### R1D6
 Completed all of the Codecademy Intro to HTML curriculum.
 Made a "Mad Lib"-type story using HTML forms/inputs as the freeform project for the Codecademy course.
 Also started watching Professor Messer's CompTIA training videos on YouTube.
 Seriously considering getting my A+ certification.
 Need a bit more research though.

+### R1D7
+No actual coding, but got a schedule together for next week's proceedings.
+Also got a Pluralsight membership and started watching the CompTIA A+ series of videos.
+Excited to keep exploring Pluralsight's offerings!